-Dubai College does not necessarily have the best facilities, nor offers the "best education" (you would have to define what you meant by that), but it has been a top ranking school for so long that it is pretty much on every parents list when choosing a school.
+Dubai College does not have the best facilities (although these are currently in the process of improvement with a very large new administrative wing added in 2017), nor offers the "best education" (you would have to define what you meant by that), but it has been a top ranking school for so long that it is pretty much on every parents' list when choosing a school.
 Which is often too bad - the waiting list to get in is very long indeed.

 According to details published in the past, the College receives between 3 and 4 applications for every place offered.
-While an abundance of new schools will have lessened the demand for places for schools in general, we would not be surprised if applications to DC have continued to grow.
+While an abundance of new schools will have lessened the demand for places for schools in general, DC continues to attract ambitious parents and children.
 The school has a reputation for excellence, and pretty much delivers on that year in, year out.

 Click for the WSA Dubai College school experience

-School leadership has recently seen Michael Lambert take the helm as principal.
-Mr Lambert is clearly keen on making sure the school is well known for more than academic success, and unlike his predecessor, the venerable Peter Hill, Lambert clearly wants to embrace old or new media to promote the school in a wider context, using both to communicate his vision for education at the college and the UAE.
-He makes very good reading.
+Leadership comes in the form of Michael Lambert.
+Mr Lambert is clearly keen on making sure the school is known for more than academic success, and unlike his predecessor, Peter Hill, embraces old or new media to promote the school in a wider context, using both to communicate his vision for education at the college and the UAE.
+He makes good reading.

-In total 870 students enrolled for 2015-16, slightly up on the previous year, aged from 11 to 18 years with just under half from the United Kingdom.
-There are 99 full-time teachers, including the Headmaster and a senior management team.
+In total 940 students were registered with the school in 2017-18, compared with 870 students for 2015-16, aged from 11 to 18 years with under half from the United Kingdom.
+There are 100 full-time teachers, including the Headmaster and the senior management team.

 Dubai College is located in the heart of new Dubai, in Al Sufouh, and set on nineteen acres of land.
 It uses the English National Curriculum, offering places to students from Year Seven (‘lower school’) up to Year Thirteen (‘Sixth Form’).
 Middle School students (Years Ten and Eleven) study ten GCSEs alongside a short course in ICT.
 Once students reach Sixth Form (provided they have achieved at least five B grades at GCSE), they will choose four subjects to study.
 Once they move up to Year Thirteen, students may drop one of their subjects.